Dalai Lama Crosses Into India: Asylum Granted

 The defenders dug a trench so wide that Meccan cavalry couldn't cross it—a Persian military tactic never before seen in Arabian warfare.
 Salman al-Farisi, a for…

-Bernard ran out of crosses.
-He'd prepared cloth ones to pin on volunteers, but so many rushed forward at Vézelay that he tore his own white Cistercian robe into…
+Bernard of Clairvaux ran out of crosses.
+He had prepared cloth ones to pin on the tunics of volunteers, but so many men rushed forward at Vézelay on March 31, 1…

 The poet wrote verses praising Saladin's rule by day, then plotted to overthrow him by night.
 Umara al-Yamani, celebrated across Cairo for his eloquence, joined…